zarr-developers/VirtualiZarr/docs/faq.md

 ## Is this compatible with Icechunk?

-Yes!
+Very much so!
 VirtualiZarr allows you to ingest data as virtual references and write those references into an [Icechunk](https://icechunk.io/) Store.
-See the [Icechunk documentation on creating virtual datasets.](https://icechunk.io/icechunk-python/virtual/#creating-a-virtual-dataset-with-virtualizarr)
+See the [Icechunk documentation on creating virtual datasets](https://icechunk.io/icechunk-python/virtual/#creating-a-virtual-dataset-with-virtualizarr).

+In general once the Icechunk specification reaches a stable v1.0, we would recommend using that over Kerchunk's references format, in order to take advantage of transactional updates and version controlled history.

 ## I already have Kerchunked data, do I have to redo that work?